behivetech/core-react-components/README.md

 # core-react-components

 > Core react components taking advantage of the Material IO libarary which are commonly used in an app which includes Forms and validation.

+>This library is only in the beginning stages and not close to being ready for use just yet.

 [![NPM](https://img.shields.io/npm/v/core-react-components.svg)](https://www.npmjs.com/package/core-react-components) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)